ASKurz/blogdown5/content/blog/2023-02-06-causal-inference-with-potential-outcomes-bootcamp/index.md

 </div>

+[^1]: This, of course, is assuming you didn’t have major problems at the study design and implementation phases.
+If you did, those are issues for another blog series.

-[^1]: I say “might appear” because we’ll eventually see this isn’t an unsolvable problem within our regression paradigm.
+[^2]: I say “might appear” because we’ll eventually see this isn’t an unsolvable problem within our regression paradigm.
 But we do have to make some strong assumptions with our paradigm and the counterfactual estimates we’ll produce still aren’t the same thing as if we had actually observed all the potential outcomes.
 But we’re getting ahead of ourselves.

-[^2]: As we’ll see later, this has a lot to do with link functions, which are popular with non-Gaussian models like logistic and Poisson regression.
+[^3]: As we’ll see later, this has a lot to do with link functions, which are popular with non-Gaussian models like logistic and Poisson regression.
 But basically, if you’re fitting a mean-model with an identity link, as with conventional OLS or a simple Gaussian GLM, `\(\mathbb E (y_i^1 - y_i^0) = \mathbb E (y_i^1) - \mathbb E (y_i^0)\)`.
 In other situations, it might not.

+[^4]: Don Rubin isn’t a huge fan of equating *counterfactuals* with *potential outcomes* (see [Rubin, 2005, p.
+325](#ref-rubin2005causal)).
+To my mind, this is the kind of nuanced distinction that may be of interest to philosophers or causal inference scholars, but has little importance for the kinds of applied statistical methods we’re highlighting in this series.

-[^3]: In addition to the sample mean, you could also use the mode (see [Muller & MacLehose, 2014](#ref-muller2014estimating)), or some other value of theoretical interest.
+[^5]: In addition to the sample mean, you could also use the mode (see [Muller & MacLehose, 2014](#ref-muller2014estimating)), or some other value of theoretical interest.
 The mode can be a particularly good option when working with categorical covariates, and we’ll cover this possibility in a future post.
 You could even use different strategies for different covariates in your covariate set.